68th Venice International Film Festival: Controcampo Italiano

-Out of competition

 Italian avant-garde retrospective

 The following films were shown as part of a retrospective section on Italian avant-garde films, titled Orizzonti 1961-1978, spanning the years 1961 to 1978.

-Autonomous sections
+Independent Sections

 Venice International Film Critics' Week

 The following films were screened for this section:

 Venice Days

 The following films were screened as part of the Venice Days section The three nominees for the European Parliament's 2011 Lux Prize received screenings as part of this section.